 - Chemical biology and molecular therapeutics initiative

-Oesophago-gastric adenocarninoma and Barrett’s oesophagus- led by Dr Rebecca Fitzgerald
+Oesophago-gastric adenocarninoma and Barrett’s oesophagus- led by Professor Rebecca Fitzgerald

 - Development of a screening and treatment strategy for Barrett's oesophagus